 The most commonly used breast implant type is silicone implants.
 The most commonly used shapes are round implants.

 The best breast implants to get natural-feeling breasts are silicone implants.
+Anatomical (teardrop) implants are often a little softer than their smooth counterparts.

 - Breast Augmentation Choices – Mentor Direct